DJMare/express_http_RequestAndResponse_UsingReqBody/README.md

      npm install express-generator -g

 (5) Enter the following command to generate the Express starter app.
-This will set the view to use Handlebars and will name the app express_http_RequestAndResponse_UsingReqBody:
+This will set the view to use Handlebars and will name the app Express_http_RequestAndResponse_UsingReqBody:

      express --view=hbs express_http_RequestAndResponse_UsingReqBody